hendrysadrak/firestore-store/readme.md

 This store implements all the **required, recommended and optional** [methods](https://github.com/expressjs/session#session-store-implementation) of the express-session store.

 Currently tested with node.js version 6, 8 and 10.
+Travis is used for running tests https://travis-ci.org/hendrysadrak/firestore-store

 I'm currently using this in multiple projects myself.